-Several conditions known to increase the risk of cardiovascular disease like high blood pressure, diabetes and high cholesterol seem to also increase the risk of developing Alzheimer's.
-Autopsy studies show as many as 80 percent with Alzheimer's disease also have cardiovascular disease.
+Several conditions are known to increase the risk of cardiovascular disease like high blood pressure, diabetes, and high cholesterol seem to also increase the risk of developing Alzheimer's.
+Autopsy studies show as many as 80% with Alzheimer's disease also have cardiovascular disease.

-Check out video at the end of this article for best understanding of Alzheimer's you have probably ever seen.
+Check out the video at the end of this article for the best understanding of Alzheimer's you have probably ever seen.

 No Cure for Alzheimer's?

 There is no cure for Alzheimer's at this time but treatments for symptoms are available and research continues to find benefits to ease the disease.
 Alzheimer's treatments today can temporarily slow dementia symptoms and improve quality of life for those with Alzheimer's and the sooner these medicines are given the better.